fahdmalik1/rock_paper_scissors/README.md

 In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The link to the application can be found here